Baduhenna - what do we know about her?

 I started by creating an altar to Baduhenna, intuitively choosing items that might please her.
 They included feathers and a raven mask.

-When Darkness cloaked the house completely, I light the candles and spoke my prayers.
+When Darkness cloaked the house completely, I lit the candles and spoke my prayers.
 I danced by the altar to invoke her.
 It soon felt like I was dancing inside her.
 That she was a great corvid who had feasted on me.
 Strangely, this was not scary, instead it was deeply reassuring because it connected me to the great cycle of Life-Death-Rebirth.

 For one week I keep part of my attention on Baduhenna all the time.
 As I went to bed that night, a bird kept me awake.
 It was busy rustling under the roof over my bedroom.
-This brought the sensation of sleeping in the next of a great Corvid, a great Predator Mother, who won’t hesitate to kill in order to feed me.
+This brought the sensation of sleeping in the nest of a great Corvid, a great Predator Mother, who won’t hesitate to kill in order to feed me.
 The price for this tender care is knowing that one day I too, or least my corpse, will be eaten, will become food for hungry beings other than myself.
 This is the deal for children of the Mother Goddess who is by necessity also a Death Goddess.

 The next day I went for a hike in the forest, foraging for mushrooms.
-I found a bright blue mushroom that I decided to offer her.
+I found a bright blue mushroom that I decided to offer to her.
 I also collected some bright red berries from a rowan tree, to represent drops of blood on her altar.

-This morning I was up before sunrise and made my way to the lake.
+The following morning I was up before sunrise and made my way to the lake.
 Two ravens kept me company.
 One sat in the top of a pine tree, calling directions and the other one circled the lake a few times, flying right over my head.
 When Sunna (the sun, personified as a female giantess in Norse cosmology) rose over the lake, they shrieked loudly and flew off.
 Their job was done.
 Until sunset anyway, one assumes.

-Back home I started painting here.
+Back home I started painting her.
 I felt a desire to carve her name into rock, using the runes of the Frisian Futhark, so she would not slide into oblivion (but I didn’t ).
 I don’t think she would handle oblivion well – she might shape shift into an even more ferocious bird (perhaps a sea eagle?) and come for us, if she does not receive her portion, her allocated share of the dead.

 Birds linked to the Winter Crone are consequently be birds of darkness and birds of prey – the owl and the eagle, raven, crow, seagull, heron, and cormorant.
 According to Marija Gimbutas´ theories of death and regeneration, based on her archeological excavation from Old-European sites, the birds of prey are a central part of the excarnation (de-fleshing) practice of that time, associated with ideas of transformation and regeneration.
 Equally wild animals associated to Her would be: wolves, boars, the sow etc.